I escaped reality at a very young age by creating my own world with ink and paint. I preferred it there.

 I was born and raised in New York City then moved to L.A. to work in the film industry.
 I moved to Nashville after the big quake of 94' destroyed my place in Los Angeles.
 I wasn't thinking straight when I made that decision.

 I was accepted based on my artistic ability to both the High School of Art and Design and the High School of Music and Art in New York.
 I later attended Fordham University at Lincoln Center where I was a theatre major.

 I was a research assistant for the author ("Edie" and "West of Eden") and amazing person Jean Stein, worked at Aaron Spelling Productions, as a production assistant to the actress, heiress, socialite Dina Merrill, assistant (or something) to actor David Keith, freelanced as a script analyst for a few film companies (I was awful at it), as an extras wrangler and did bit parts in a few films.
 That's a few of the ways I've earned a check in my time.

 I've road tripped across the country twice in my life and was a witness in the O.J.
 Simpson trial.
 I've known, loved and learned from the great, the interesting, the brilliant and the talented as well as the good, the bad and the ugly, and by losses and gains.

 I've learned that that comprises our lives is relevant and aids in the growth and development of our minds and souls.
-I believe in little miracles and things that can't be explained by practical people.
+I believe in little miracles and things that can't be explained by practical and scientific minds.
 I've had cancer and at the moment I don't.